anomiex/zoom-docked/README.md

 docker run -v /install/path:/target anomiex/zoom-docked install
 ```

+If you want links clicked in Zoom—including those for SSO—to work, the `xdg-open` command from
+[xdg-utils] must be installed on the host (and properly configured, if necessary).

+You may also want to install [xdg-dbus-proxy] to allow Zoom to inhibit screensavers and powersave
+shutdowns during meetings.

 The directory `~/.zoom-docked/` is mounted inside the container at the same location, and may be
 used for any necessary transfer of files to and from Zoom.
 Zoom's logs and such are located in
 `~/.zoom-docked/.zoom`.